Fanne Foxe: Mills scandal

-In summer 1973, Foxe was introduced to Wilbur Mills at the Silver Slipper club through a mutual friend and fellow performer.
+In summer 1973, Foxe was introduced to Wilbur Mills at the Silver Slipper club through a common friend and fellow performer.
 As chairman of the House Ways and Means Committee, Mills was considered one of the most powerful members of the United States House of Representatives, and had been a minor contender for the Democratic nomination for president in 1972.
 By July 1973, Foxe and Mills were regular companions at the Silver Slipper.
 At the time, Foxe was the featured performer and was billed as the "Argentine Firecracker".
 Shortly after growing close to Mills, she stopped performing at the Silver Slipper.
 In August, Mills moved with his wife into the Crystal Towers complex, where they frequently played contract bridge with Foxe and her husband.

 According to Foxe's memoir, Mills had promised to marry her if he could get a divorce.
 He had also taken her on a three-week vacation to Antigua.
 Foxe also said that she had been pregnant with Mills's child, but got an abortion to protect his reputation.
 Shortly before the affair became public, Foxe divorced Eduardo.

 On the night of October 6–7, 1974, Mills and Foxe were at the Silver Slipper and got into a loud argument.
 While being driven back by a friend, the car they were in was observed speeding, swerving, and driving without headlights by the Washington, D.C. waterfront near the Jefferson Memorial at around 2:00 a.m.
 The United States Park Police pulled the vehicle over, and Foxe panicked, got out of the car screaming in a mix of English and Spanish, and attempted to flee the scene by jumping into the Tidal Basin, which had an average depth of 10 feet.
 The police pulled her out and handcuffed her.
 She had two black eyes, and police thought she was suicidal, so she was taken to St. Elizabeths Hospital for treatment.
 In later interviews, Foxe said she jumped because she wanted to protect Mills's reputation and was worried that the incident would affect her recently acquired American citizenship.

-The incident attracted much publicity, but Mills was narrowly re-elected to his congressional seat in November 1974.
+The incident attracted much publicity, but Mills was re-elected to his congressional seat in November 1974.
 Shortly after the election, Mills attended one of Foxe's burlesque performances at the Pilgrim Theater in Boston.
 Apparently drunk, Mills showed up and unsteadily walked onstage, prompting Foxe to say "Ladies and gentlemen, I have a visitor for you, and he wants to say hello.
 Mr. Mills, where are you?"
 Mills then gave a rambling speech onstage and then a backstage news conference in which he angrily announced that Foxe would no longer be performing.
 On December 10, 1974, Mills stepped down from his position as chairman of the Ways and Means Committee and did not run for re-election in 1976, ending a 38-year congressional career.